 This last step is very important.
 Keeping the repair damp allows the mortar to cure properly.

 - Spray the new repair lightly with water to aid in the proper curing of the mortar.

-- Keep the area misted with water for 3 days.
+- Keep the area misted with water for three days.

 - Cover the area with a plastic sheet if desired to help retain moisture.